Top 5 Stadiums in Germany

-Germany is also known for its music, art, design, literature, architecture, philosophy, media, and food like bread is a significant part of German cuisine.
+Germany is also known for its music, art, design, literature, architecture, philosophy, media, and food, such as bread, a significant part of German cuisine.
 It has one of the densest road networks.
 Frankfurt Airport and Munich Airport are the largest airports in Germany.

-Besides this, there are several stadiums in Germany, one of them being football stadiums.
+Besides this, there are several stadiums in Germany, including football stadiums.
 German stadiums are among the most famous stadiums worldwide.

 1. About Stadiums in Germany